widmogrod/zf2-assetic-module/docs/tips.md

 ## Cache Busting

+You changed your CSS files and you don't see changes in browser?
+This is common problem.
+To prevent the browser from caching any sort of assets `AssetcBundle` provides `LastModifiedStrategy`.
+This strategy adds last modified time into to the filename before the extension.
+Thanks to that, the browser will always recieve fresh assets.

 By default, cache busting is disabled.
 To enable it you need to:

-1. Enable cache by setting option `'cacheEnabled' => true`
+1. Enable cache by setting option `cacheEnabled` to `true`
 2. Tell which cache buster strategy you want to use by initializing `AsseticCacheBuster` name in service manager
 ```
 return array(
     'service_manager' => array(